RGRJON002/FeMIPeval/README.txt

 				|
 			   modelplot.m

-When running the scripts, place FeMIP and makegrid in the same directory as the model output file.
+When running the scripts, edit FeMIP and makegrid appropriately.
 Run GEOTRACES_section.m in conjunction with GEOTRACES_IDP2017_v2_Discrete_Sample_Data.nc.
 modelsection.m will use the outputs of FeMIP and GEOTRACES_section.m to create the necessary process files for modelplot.m